aptos-foundation/AIPs/aips/aip-20.md

 ### Implementation of BLS12-381 structures

-To support all potential BLS12-381 operations using the `aptos_std::crypto_algebra` API, the following marker types may need to be exposed (related operation implemented).
+To support a wide-enough variety of BLS12-381 operations using the `aptos_std::crypto_algebra` API, we implement several marker types for the relevant groups of order `r` (for `G1`, `G2` and `Gt`) and fields (e.g., `Fr`, `Fq12`).

+We also implement marker types for popular serialization formats and hash-to-group suites.

+Below, we describe all *possible* marker types we *could* implement for BLS12-381 and mark the ones that we actually implement as "implemented".
-The reference implementation chose to implement a subset of them, namely `Fq12`, `Fr`, `G1`, `G2`, `Gt`, their popular serialization formats and hash-to-group suites, all marked as "implemented" below, which should be sufficient to support most BLS12-381 applications.
+These, we believe, should be sufficient to support most BLS12-381 applications.

 #### `Fq`
 The finite field $F_q$ used in BLS12-381 curves with a prime order $q$ equal to